DavidMorano/system/src/lint/README.txt

 LINT

-This is really just a front-end for the version of lint from SunMicrosystems.
+This is really just a front-end for the version of the LINT program provided by SunMicrosystems.